Climate-related financial disclosure: key features and guidance to prepare

 - the number of employees for the entity and the entities it controls (if any) meets the relevant threshold at the end of the financial year.

-The Act requires that the value of consolidated revenue, consolidated gross assets and the question of whether an entity controls another entity, be determined in accordance with accounting standards in force at the time.
+The Act requires that the value of consolidated revenue, consolidated gross assets and the question of whether an entity controls another entity be determined in accordance with accounting standards in force at the time (per s292A(7)(a) of the Corporations Act).

-Additionally, when counting employees, part-time employees are counted as an appropriate fraction of a full-time employee.
-Companies limited by guarantee with an annual revenue (or, if part of a consolidated entity, annual consolidated revenue) of $1 million or more that meet the above Group 1 threshold criteria will also be captured by the regime.
+Additionally, when counting employees, part-time employees are counted as an appropriate fraction of a full-time employee (per s292A(4) of the Corporations Act).
+Companies limited by guarantee with an annual revenue (or, if part of a consolidated entity, annual consolidated revenue) of $1 million or more that meet the above Group 1 threshold criteria will also be captured by the regime (s285A of the Corporations Act).

-- (NGER reporters) Entities with annual emissions reporting obligations under the National Greenhouse and Energy Reporting Act 2007 (Cth) (the NGER Act), being entities that are either a registered corporation under the NGER Act or required to make an application to be registered under s 12(1) of the NGER Act.
+- (NGER reporters) Entities with annual emissions reporting obligations under the NGER Act, being entities that are either a registered corporation under the NGER Act or required to make an application to be registered under s12(1) of the NGER Act.

 In addition, the reporting requirements are to be streamlined for consolidated entities.
 The Act provides that: